Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Compton-rocket effect on accelerating electrons

-It is worthwhile to emphasise that the Compton-rocket effect (\ref{acce0},\ref{accp0}), where present the photon flux $F_\gamma(r)$, is essentially attributed to the nonlinear QED processes of multi-photon scatterings and interactions (see, e.g., \cite{2014PhRvD..90a3009W, Zhang:2018jje, Zhang2019}).
+Radiation fields non-linearly interact with relativistic electrons via the Compton rocket effect \cite{ODell1981, Sikora1981, Phinney1982} by the anisotropy of multi-photons and electron scattering.
+This dynamics has been studied in an optically thin plasma of electrons and protons by particle-in-cell numerical simulations \cite{Frederiksen_2008, DelGaudio2020, Martinez2021, Faure2024}.
+It is worthwhile to emphasise that in the Compton-rocket effect (\ref{acce0},\ref{accp0}), the photon flux $F_\gamma(r)$ is essentially attributed to the nonlinear QED processes of multi-photon scatterings and interactions (see, e.g., \cite{2014PhRvD..90a3009W, Zhang:2018jje, Zhang2019}).
 These non-linear interactions are particularly important when the radiation field is energetic and the charged particle density is large.
 It is what we will study in the following sections.